MicrosoftDocs/memdocs/sccm/core/servers/deploy/configure/about-discovery-methods.md

 > [!TIP]
 >  In addition to the information in this section, see [Common features of Active Directory Group, System, and User Discovery](#bkmk_shared).

-Use this discovery method to search Active Directory Domain Services (AD DS) to identify user accounts and associated attributes.
-By default, this method discovers basic information about the user account including the following:
+Use this discovery method to search Active Directory Domain Services to identify user accounts and associated attributes.
+By default, this method discovers basic information about the user account, including the following:

 -   User name